CJDumbleton/ha_predbat_automations/README.md

 The logic is as follows:
-1. We want to stop the battery charging fully overnight if PV clipping is forecast in the next 24 hours.
-So, at sunset and after any Solcast update between sunset and sunrise or if import rate toggles between positive and negative, after delay of `input_number.predbat_calculate_plan_every` + 5 minutes:
+1. We want to make room in the battery if PV clipping is forecast in the next 24 hours.
+So, at sunrise:
 	- If `predbat.rates < 0`,
 		- set `input_number.predbat_best_soc_max = 0` (auto),
 	- else: